Synthetic Waterproof Paper

 Why PuffinPaper?We have been selling waterproof paper to people who work and play outdoors since 2003.
-We were really happy when we found PuffinPaper, a synthetic paper that we like more than any other.
+In 2016 we were really happy when we found PuffinPaper, a synthetic paper that we like more than any other.
 Our customers like it too - it quickly became our best-selling paper.

 When writing on PuffinPaper a medium-width standard ballpoint pen works great.
 Medium width generally applies enough ink to be easily read.
 A "bold" width usually applies too much ink and smearing can occur.
 Fine and ultra-fine pens can dig into the paper if you are not a light writer.
 To get best performance, we suggest reading our article: Tips for Using PuffinPaper.
 A similar article is included in every package of PuffinPaper that we sell.

-The Only DownsidesThe only downsides that we see are that PuffinPaper does not accept pencil, and gel pens often smear.
-These same “problems” are present with all of the synthetic waterproof papers that we have used.
-Also, some inkjet printer cartridges - especially generic and refilled ones - contain a water soluble dye.
-They can only be used for waterproof printing with special papers that cost over $2.00 per sheet.
+The Two DownsidesThe downsides that we see are that PuffinPaper does not accept pencil, and gel pens often smear.
+These same "problems" are present with almost all of the synthetic waterproof papers that we have used.